Layered Architecture (Software Architecture)

 But should the Application Layer know that there is an Infrastructure Layer?
 Purists might say no, but more Pragmatic Programmers probably consider a maybe.

 In regard to a likely interdependency of the Presentation Layer and the Data Layer, Fowler et al. write:

 "Sometimes the layers are arranged so that the domain layer completely hides the data source from the presentation.
 More often, however, the presentation accesses the data store directly. [...]
 The presentation may interpret a command from the user, use the data source to pull the relevant data out of the database, and then let the domain logic manipulate the data [...]." [📖POEAA, p.
 20]

 Wiring all communication from the upper layers through each layer down to the target layer may result in Needless Complexity.
 The DIP provides a solution for setting up communication contracts between upper layers towards lower layers without the need to iterate through all layers available:

 "The lower level modules provide the implementation for interfaces that are declared within, and called by, the upper level modules." [📖ASD, p.
 129]

-But even if we agree that upper layers may be aware of lower layers, and lower layers have no knowledge about upper layers, we still must make sure that communication works in both directions.
+But even if we agree that the upper layers may be aware of the lower layers, and the lower layers have no knowledge about the upper layers, we still must make sure that communication works in both directions.
 This is of particular importance when asynchronous processes are used by the Infrastructure Layer, and where the Domain or Application Layer are depending on the results of these processes:

 "Layers are meant to be loosely coupled, with design dependencies in only one direction. [...] but when an object of a lower level needs to communicate upward, we need another mechanism, drawing on architectural patterns for relating layers such as callbacks and OBSERVERS ([📖GOF])." [📖DDD, pp. 72-73]